nthnluu/gradr/README.md

 ---

-<p align="center"> A simple and elegant library for creating and scoring assesments.
+<p align="center"> A simple and elegant library for creating and scoring assignments and exams.
     <br>
 </p>